opensbli/opensbli/README.md

 ## Citing

-If you use OpenSBLI for your research, please cite the following paper:
+If you use OpenSBLI, please consider citing the following paper:

-C. T. Jacobs, S. P. Jammy, N. D. Sandham (Accepted). **OpenSBLI: A framework for the automated derivation and parallel execution of finite difference solvers on a range of computer architectures**. *Journal of Computational Science*.
+* C. T. Jacobs, S. P. Jammy, N. D. Sandham (Accepted). **OpenSBLI: A framework for the automated derivation and parallel execution of finite difference solvers on a range of computer architectures**. *Journal of Computational Science*.
 DOI: [10.1016/j.jocs.2016.11.001](http://dx.doi.org/10.1016/j.jocs.2016.11.001)

 ```
 @Article{Jacobs_etal_Accepted,